KrishnaBhatu/Week4808x/readme.md

     2. Run cpplint $( find . -name \*.h -or -name \*.cpp | grep -vE -e "^./build/" -e "^./vendor/" -e "^./docs/" -e "^./results" )

+## To-Do

+- Need to tune Kp, Ki and Kd values which give more optimal results
+- Make changes such that user can tune the Kp, Kd and Ki values
+- Make tests for respective Kp, Ki and Kd values
+- Tune PID values as per Zeigler-Nicholas Method for best results